michaeltlombardi/pentola/content/02-character-creation/growth-and-change.md

 Every time a character fulfills an obligation or grants a favor to an ally, dependent or organization, thwarts an enemy or is thwarted by them, make a mark to the right of the relationship on your character sheet.
 Every time a character fails an ally, dependent, or organization, or ignores an enemy threat, make a mark to the left of the relationship on your character sheet.

-After each adventure, note the total marks against each of the character's relationships - one mark which reinforces it cancels out one which degrades it.
+After each adventure, note the total marks against each of the character's relationships—one mark which reinforces it cancels out one which degrades it.
 Roll a d100 for each remaining mark.
 If the mark is to the right of the relationship and the result is higher than the relationship bonus, increase it by 3.
 If the mark is to the left of the relationship and the result is lower than the relationship bonus, decrease it by 3.